brevzin/cpp_proposals/2996_reflection/reflection.md

 Lock3 implemented the equivalent of much that is proposed here in a fork of Clang (specifically, it worked with the P1240 proposal, but also included several other capabilities including a first-class injection mechanism).

 EDG has an ongoing implementation of this proposal that is currently available on Compiler Explorer (thank you, Matt Godbolt).
 Nearly all of the examples below have links to compiler explorer demonstrating them.

-Note that the implementation is not complete (notably, for debugging purposes, `name_of(^int)` yields an empty string and `name_of(^std::optional<std::string>)` yields `"optional"`, neither of which are what we want), and does not include some of the other language features we would like to be able to take advantage of (like expansion statements) but will be regularly be updated as this paper progresses.
-Notably, it does not currently support expansion statements - and so a workaround that will be used in the linked implementations of examples is the following facility:
+The implementation is not complete (notably, for debugging purposes, `name_of(^int)` yields an empty string and `name_of(^std::optional<std::string>)` yields `"optional"`, neither of which are what we want).
+The implementation will evolve along with this paper.
+The EDG implementation also lacks some of the other language features we would like to be able to take advantage of.
+In particular, it does not support expansion statements.
+A workaround that will be used in the linked implementations of examples is the following facility:

 ::: bq
 ```cpp